7th-12th grade

 ***From 7th-10th in History and Classical Studies (the Bible, Ancient World, Ancient Greeks, and Ancient Romans) we will have covered a majority of the Western World’s most important history.

-• If your wishlist college requires Government consider taking a summer school class during the summer going into Senior year – such as a summer dual enrollment/concurrent at ACU for low cost: (ex they offer HIS 212 7/4-8/28 for $195)
+• If your wishlist college requires Government consider doing Teen Pact for four years–it counts as government credit.
+Alternatively, you can take a summer school class during the summer going into Senior year – such as a summer dual enrollment/concurrent at ACU for low cost: (ex they offer HIS 212 7/4-8/28 for $195)

 Pay attention to college requirements of which college you are attending – they all have different requirements.
 This suggested course above is considered rigorous and would satisfy any college, even the most difficult.
 But if your child attends a less rigorous college you could opt out of some course and do more electives.